AngeloJacobo/FPGA_Book_Experiments/5.5.2 Alternative_Debouncing_Circuit [VIDEO]/ReadMe.txt

 Created by: Angelo Jacobo
 Date: March 11,2021

-Inside the src folder are:
+# Inside the src folder are:
-early_debounce.v -> A debouncing module that asserts for the first rising edge of the button then stay there for 20ms before deasserting instantly on the falling edge.
-It will then wait for another 20ms before asserting on the next rising edge debouncing_button_TB.v -> A simple testbench to ensure the operation of the debouncing module debouncing_TEST.v -> Module that combines early_debounce and Led_mux.
+* early_debounce.v -> A debouncing module that asserts for the first rising edge of the button then stay there &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;for 20ms before deasserting instantly on the falling edge.
+It will then wait for another 20ms before asserting on the next rising edge
+* debouncing_button_TB.v -> A simple testbench to ensure the operation of the debouncing module
+* debouncing_TEST.v -> Module that combines early_debounce and Led_mux.
 Every press of the "sw" will increment the counter by 1 which will then be displayed on the seven-segments.
-Led_mux.v -> Module for seven-segment time-multiplexing circuit. debouncing_TEST.ucf -> Constraint file for debouncing_TEST.v
+* Led_mux.v -> Module for seven-segment time-multiplexing circuit.
+* debouncing_TEST.ucf -> Constraint file for debouncing_TEST.v

 Note: The constraint file is designed for Spartan 6 xc6slx9-2ftg256 FPGA (specifically the AX309 FPGA development board).
 Edit at your own risk.

-TASK:
+# TASK:
-5.5.2 Alternative debouncing circuit
+**5.5.2 Alternative debouncing circuit**

 One problem with the debouncing design in Section 5.3.2 is the delayed response of the onset of a switch transition.
 An alternative is to react to the first edge in the transition and